75 Years of Impact

 Here for Good – 75 Years Strong

 A major anniversary is a milestone.
 It inspires reflection on the past and an opportunity to look towards the future.
-(See videos below) The “Monterey Foundation,” originally incorporated March 26, 1945, has evolved over the last 75 years to become the organization it is today – the Community Foundation for Monterey County (CFMC).
+The “Monterey Foundation,” originally incorporated March 26, 1945, has evolved over the last 75 years to become the organization it is today – the Community Foundation for Monterey County (CFMC).
+We invited several current and past board members, grantees and community members to reflect on the impact of the foundation.
+(See videos below).

 The 32 visionary men and women who met in the Old Custom House on a Monday afternoon to provide “a responsible agency through which public spirited benefactors may contribute to funds” created a powerful legacy.
 They included Pebble Beach Co. founder S.F.B.
 Morse, philanthropist Margaret Jacks, Presidio Commandant Col. Roger S. Fitch, Monterey mayor Carmel Martin, Sr., painter Armin Hansen, designer Francis Elkins and poet Robinson Jeffers.
 (See full list below).
 Those who have served as CFMC board members over the years owe a debt of gratitude to these early founders and continue their legacy of meeting community needs.